-Elevated levels of triglycerides (37 mmol/L), conjugated bilirubin (0.2 g/L), unconjugated bilirubin (0.2 g/L), albumin (60 g/L), hemoglobin (2 g/L) and human DNA (2 mg/L) in samples were tested in the presence (100 IU/mL) and absence of BKV DNA.
+Elevated levels of triglycerides (33 g/L), conjugated bilirubin (0.2 g/L), unconjugated bilirubin (0.2 g/L), albumin (60 g/L), hemoglobin (2 g/L) and human DNA (2 mg/L) in samples were tested in the presence (100 IU/mL) and absence of BKV DNA.
 The tested endogenous interferences were shown not to interfere with the test performance of cobas° BKV.

-In addition, drug compounds listed in Table 24 were tested at three times the $C{max}$ in presence (100 IU/mL) and absence of BKV DNA.
+In addition, drug compounds listed in Table 21 were tested at three times the C{max} in presence and absence of BKV DNA.

 All potentially interfering substances have been shown to not interfere with the test performance.
 Negative results were obtained with cobas $^{\circ}$ BKV for all samples without BKV target and positive results were obtained on all of the samples with BKV target.
-Furthermore, the mean $\log{10}$ titer of each of the positive BKV samples containing potentially interfering substances was within $\pm$ 0.5 $\log{10}$ of the mean $\log{10}$ titer of the respective positive spike control.
+Furthermore, the mean \log{10} titer of each of the positive BKV samples containing potentially interfering substances was within \pm 0.5 \log{10} of the mean \log{10} titer of the respective positive spike control.

-Table 24 Drug compounds tested for interference with the quantitation of BKV DNA by cobas® BKV in EDTA plasma
+Table 21 Drug compounds tested for interference with the quantitation of BKV DNA by cobas® BKV